bfortuner/ml-glossary/docs/backpropagation.rst

   C'(W_O) = (\hat{y} - y) \cdot R'(Z_O) \cdot H

-We know we can replace the first part with our equation for output layer error :math:`E_h`.
+We know we can replace the first part with our equation for output layer error :math:`E_o`.
 H represents the hidden layer activation.

 .. math::